Family gathered together for dinner during a meaningful trip

 • You have a thin credit file

-• You prefer a small, simple minimum spend
+• You prefer a smaller minimum spend

 • Your budget is tight